Khan/graphql-flow/Readme.md

     // is a relative path, then this is used to suffix the output
     // directory; if it's an absolute path it's used to prefix the
     // output directory.
 For instance, if a gql directive is
-    // found in /foo/bar/baz/query.js and you run the cli (or
+    // found in /foo/bar/baz/query.js and you run the cli from
-    // jest) from directory /foo, then:
+    // directory /foo, then:
     // * if `generatedDirectory` is "__generated__", the output will
     //   be in /foo/bar/baz/__generated__/index.js and sibling files
     // * if `generatedDirectory` is "/tmp/__generated__", the output